udnie/dots/StartHere.md

 ## Widgets and Keys
 A **right-mouse-click** on a **sprite, background**, **shadow** and in **pathMaker** from a blank canvas, will pop up a widget that provides access to the most often used functions such as scaling, rotation, scrolling controls or others, including a help menu, depending on what you've selected.

-There are a number of **keyboard** controls that either match the functions provided by the widgets or add additional functions, especially if more than one **sprite** has been selected.
-The right hand panel is a scrolling list of the keys, key combinations and their actions.
-The key assignments will change as you switch between **StoryBoard/Canvas** and **PathMaker** or by entering **'K'**.
+     There are a number of keyboard controls that either match the functions provided by the widgets or add additional functions, especially if more than one sprite has been selected.
+The right hand panel - the KeysPanel - is a scrolling list of the keys, key combinations and their actions.
+The key assignments will change as you switch between StoryBoard/Canvas and PathMaker or by entering 'K'.

-The keysPanel has been replaced by the help buttons and menus and will eventually disappear.
+*The KeysPanel has been replaced by the help buttons and menus and will eventually disappear.*

 ## Sprites, Backgrounds and Flats
 **Sprites** are added by drag and dropping them onto the **screen/canvas**.  **Backgrounds** are loaded by either entering **'A'** from the **canvas** or **'B'** if there are sprites but no background or clicking on the **Add** button.
 Clicking on the **Color** button gives you a number options to create a solid color **flat** which is treated as a **background** except for scrolling.
 The **save** button that's next to the **Color** button saves the **flat** to a **.bkg** file whilst the **save** button in the **play** group will save **sprites**, **backgrounds** and **video** to a **play** file.